 Delete Junk Mail- Is your inbox overwhelming?
 Set the timer for just 10 minutes and delete ALL the junk emails from retail stores, blogs you subscribe too but never read (not mine of course!) 😉 and all other emails that are not important.
 Just hit the delete and get it out of there.
 If you have a few more minutes, go ahead and just unsubscribe to those promotional emails.

 Use a Daily Checklist- Perhaps the biggest win is to check off items on a checklist! 🙂 Use a pre-made home management checklist to keep caught up on your every day, weekly, and annual homemaking tasks.
-I personally love the Motivated Moms Checklist.
-I print it out each week and keep it on the kitchen counter.
-Not everything gets done but it helps me to stay on track with everything that needs to get done… plus the intrinsic reward of crossing items off my list is thrilling!
-(Anyone else?)
+You can find my favorite checklists here in the resource library.

 What homemaking quick wins would you add to the list?